Website Crisis and opportunity

 As well as information value, user experience is primarily based on how quickly the content can be accessed - the single most important factor in this is how much data the server sends to the client's device.

-A modern, responsible website builder focuses primarily on the end user's experience, while website owners can expect all of the following as standard features:
+A modern, responsible website builder focuses primarily on the end user's experience, while website owners can expect all of the following:

 Fonts should look great